 If you want tips on packing these check out: Tips For Packing Your TSA Approved Quart Size Bag.

-- TSA APPROVED — Made of clear PVC fabric, WANDF toiletry bag strictly follows TSA 3-1-1 liquids…
+- TSA APPROVED — Made of clear PVC fabric, the WANDF toiletry bag strictly adheres to TSA 3-1-1…

-- HIGH-QUALITY FABRIC & REINFORCED SEAMS — Utilized 0.6mm thick transparent PVC, WANDF transparent…
+- HIGH-QUALITY FABRIC & REINFORCED SEAMS — Made with 0.6mm thick transparent PVC, the WANDF…

 These worked out great and made it through our whole trip.